 Try to carry on with activities that you enjoy

-Although difficult, many people find that re-engaging with activities that they enjoy and maintaining a sense of routine, can act as a distraction and help to ease the grief.
+Although difficult, many people find that maintaining a routine and re-engaging with activities they enjoy, can act as a distraction and help to ease the grief.
 At first, you might not feel like doing anything at all – which is completely normal.

-If you’re grieving the loss of a loved one, then you might also feel guilty at the thought of enjoying yourself without them.
+If you’re grieving the loss of a loved one, you might also feel guilty at the thought of enjoying yourself without them.
 This too is normal.
-However, it’s important to remember that life does carry on, you do deserve to be happy again, and that your loved one would want you to be doing things that bring you joy too.
+However, remember that life does carry on, you do deserve to be happy again, and your loved one would want you to be doing things that bring you joy too.

 When you first start trying to enjoy the activities that you used to, or to return to your normal daily routine, you might feel as though you are just going through the motions.
 This is okay, and it’s important not to rush yourself to feel anything other than what you feel at the time.
 Just the fact that you are out there giving it a go, can offer you some hope that one day you might enjoy life again.